 First, while measuring your blood pressure, if your arm and BP cuff is higher than your heart (right atrium), your readings will be lower.
-I wrote a whole blog post on arm position when measuring your blood pressure.
-I also inform you how your BP can be 10% higher, even when the arm is correctly positioned.
-You can read my blog post by clicking here.

 Have you ever changed body positions from sitting to standing and immediately felt unsteady or lightheaded?
 Gravity can cause blood to pool in your legs, and it can take a moment for your body to push blood up to your brain.
 This can occur more if you’re dehydrated or overheated (r).

 Severe trauma can cause hemorrhaging.
 The loss of blood volume will cause a decrease in BP.
 Interesting, when someone has lost a lot of blood, sometimes the medical staff will try to keep blood pressure on the lower side (r).